Business Process Management¶

 Conditional events, exclusive and inclusive diverging gateways have conditions that determine the flow of the process.

-Through UI there is an ability to check conditions for the following records:
+Through the UI there is the ability to check conditions for the following records:

 - Target record;